 Potato salad plays an important role in any summer cookout or picnic.
 Make this easy potato salad recipe, then expect everyone who tries it to ask you to share the recipe!

 I can hardly believe that it is already September 1st.
 This weekend is Labor Day and somehow summer has slipped away.
-Even more shocking is that summer has slipped away without me making potato salad.
-This is quite the surprise because potato salad is one of my favorite summer time dishes.
+Even more shocking is that summer has slipped away without me making a batch of potato salad.
+This is quite the surprise because it really is one of my favorite summer time dishes.
 But the season isn’t over just yet.
-So with only a few days left until summer’s last hurrah, I finally decided to whip some up and share with you my version of this classic.
+So with only a few days left until summer’s last hurrah, I finally decided to whip some up and share with you my version of this classic side dish.

 Note: It is important not to under cook the potatoes.
-I’ve done that before and believe me when I tell you that biting into a raw potato while enjoying this creamy salad is not something that is enjoyable.
+I’ve done that before and believe me when I tell you, biting into a raw potato while enjoying this creamy salad is not something that is enjoyable.
 At all.

 - 4 medium russet potatoes

 - 1/3 cup Dijon mustard